nraboy/mongodb-stitch-hugo/README.md

 echo 'theme = "ananke"' >> config.toml
 ```

-Our Hugo project, content wise, will be quite empty because it is a new project.
+Our Hugo project, content-wise, will be quite empty because it is a new project.
 Let's get a new post in there so we have something to show.
 From the command line, execute the following:

 ```bash
 hugo new posts/my-first-post.md